princefishthrower/chrisfrew.in/src/content/blog/interesting-monopoly-probabilities-to-defeat-your-relatives/index.md

 - Seek first to own the orange properties (as the nearly unanimously accepted best property by more people other than just me)
 - Seek second to own the light blues (from a pure return on investment perspective)
 - Seek then any of the magenta, yellow, or red property sets (in that order, based on nothing more than the ROI calculations mixed with my weak probability-of-landing intuition)
 - The browns are cheap, but truly not worth their own investment.
-I suppose they are so cheap that you might as well buy them if you land on either, to use as trade bargaining chips for... \*ahem\*... less "enlightened" Monopoly players :joy:
+I suppose they are so cheap that you might as well buy them if you land on either, to use as trade bargaining chips for... \*ahem\*... less "enlightened" Monopoly players 😂
 - While I think it's okay to try to buy and build on the greens or blues later on in the game, don't bother with them in the 'early game'<sup>[3](#footnote-3)</sup>.
 If landing on an unpurchased green or blue early in the game, I often let them be auctioned off by other players.
 Many times I see players nearly bankrupting themselves in the early game to buy and build houses on these properties, only to get knocked off by an albiet more modest, yet still sizable rent from a light blue, magenta, orange, red, or yellow property with some houses.

 ### Detailed Ranking